 It was a difficult decision, but I will not be accepting the position.

 I would, again, like to express my gratitude for the offer and my regrets that it did not work out.
 You have my best wishes in finding a suitable candidate for the position.
 I wish you and the company well in all future endeavors.

-Subject Line: Your Name – Job Offer
+Subject Line: Jane Smith – Job Offer

-Dear Ms. LastName,
+Dear Ms. Cho,